-- The car is unlocked either by pressing the remote control key's unlock button or via keyless unlocking. - If the car is unlocked, a key scan is made when the driver's door is opened.
+- 1. The car is unlocked either by pressing the remote control kev's unlock button or via keyless unlocking. - 2.
+If the car is unlocked, a key scan is made when the driver's door is opened.
 If a unique remote control key is found, its stored settings will be activated.
 If the car is locked, see the previous point.

-Remote control key with PCC - unique functions (p.
-159)
+Remote control key with PCC\ - unique functions (p.
+167)